openshift/cluster-monitoring-operator/Documentation/api.md

 #### Description

-The `AlertmanagerMainConfig` resource defines settings for the main Alertmanager instance.
+The `AlertmanagerMainConfig` resource defines settings for the Alertmanager component in the `openshift-monitoring` namespace.

 <em>appears in: [ClusterMonitoringConfiguration](#clustermonitoringconfiguration)</em>